Archive for September 1940

 Monday 16 September 1940

 Göring in conference following the previous day’s losses.
 German effort to be switched against Fighter Command.
 Only minor air activity.
 Night: Continuous attacks against London.
 Smaller raids on Merseyside and the Midlands.
 Weather: General rain and cloud.
-Main Activity: During the 16th the weather precluded any heavy attacks and from the few small raids which […]
+Enemy Action by Day The morning of 16 September brought sober reflection on both sides of the Channel. […]

 Read more